SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     as 'the reply'.*

 .. note::
-    see also `SECoP Issue 45: Out of band signalling`_ how to handle cases in which the value can not be read.
+    see also `SECoP Issue 45: Async error updates`_ how to handle cases in which the value can not be read.

 _`Execute Command`